-A/1: Version number of the transducer.
+A/1: Version number for the TOCO transducer.

-WATERPROOF: means the transducer is waterproof.
+WATERPROOF: means this transducer is waterproof.

-IPX8: means the transducer can work continuously for 5 hours under 1-metre water without being waterlogged.
+IPX8: means this transducer can work continuously for 5 hours under 1-metre water without being waterlogged.

-The waterproof parts of the US/TOCO transducer are restricted to the main body and the cable.
-Do not immerse the plug into any liquid in the process of monitoring or cleaning.
+The waterproof parts of the TOCO transducer are restricted to the main body and the cable.
+Do not immerse the connector into water during the process of monitoring or cleaning.

-3.3.2 Remote Event Marker
+3.3.3 Remote Event Marker